Curttree/UndergradProjects/README.md

-# Portfolio
+# Undergraduate Projects
-Various Smaller Projects
+Various Smaller Projects completed during my undergraduate degree at Queen's University.

 This repository compiles samplings of previous works.
 Hobby projects will be added over time as the job hunt continues.